 Once upon a time Vienna was the location of the largest industrial bakery in Europe.
 The brick buildings that constituted the Ankerbrotfabrik in the 10th district – parts of which date back as far as 1891 – are no longer used to bake bread.
 Instead, they were given over to creating and exhibiting art.
 Now completely refurbished, the historic rooms have provided a new home for numerous contemporary art institutions, filled with workshops, galleries and showrooms.
 The Hilger Modern Contemporary gallery (www.hilger.at) opened its HilgerBROTkunsthalle and Hilger NEXT offshoots at the former bread factory, while OstLicht (www.ostlicht.at) and the Anzenberger Gallery (www.anzenbergergallery.com) both focus on photography.

 Urban hotel rooms instead of empty retail units: that’s the concept behind the Urbanauts Street Lofts.
 Viennese architects Kohlmayr Lutter Knapp have converted a street level store in the fourth district into a hotel room.
-Different locations clustered together make up a decentralised hotel, with services dotted around the neighbourhood: the coffeehouse next door is the breakfast room, the hammam across the street is the spa, and the hotel bar is that trendy watering hole around the corner.
+Different locations clustered together make up a decentralized hotel, with services dotted around the neighborhood: the coffeehouse next door is the breakfast room, the hammam across the street is the spa, and the hotel bar is that trendy watering hole around the corner.

 Starting in the 1950s, a total of five pedestrian underpasses were built under Vienna’s showpiece Ringstrasse boulevard to keep step with ever increasing traffic volumes.
 But a change in the capital’s urban planning philosophy has seen the Ring reopen to above-ground pedestrian traffic.
 Two of the original underpasses have now been transformed into subterranean clubs.
 In 2003 a nightclub opened in the Babenbergerpassage (Club Passage, www.club-passage.at), followed by a makeover for the Albertinapassage outside the Vienna State Opera in 2011.
 The Albertina Passage Dinner Club is a captivating crossover between a gourmet restaurant, classic American bar and live music club.

 The nation’s largest aquarium is located in a defunct anti-aircraft tower left over from the second world war.
-Sharks and turtles swim in one 300,000 litre tank at the House of the Sea (Haus des Meeres), while a giant water tank on the 10th floor of the monolithic concrete structure welcomed a family of hammerhead sharks in fall 2013.
+Sharks and turtles swim in one 300,000 liter tank at the House of the Sea (Haus des Meeres), while a giant water tank on the 10th floor of the monolithic concrete structure welcomed a family of hammerhead sharks in fall 2013.
 The aquariums at the House of the Sea are largely given over to species from the Mediterranean and various tropical salt and freshwater habitats.

 - Sofiensäle, Marxergasse 17, 1030 Vienna, www.sofiensaele.com